Pygmalion69/GpxPlayerDesktop/README.md

 # GpxPlayerDesktop
-Desktop app to mock GPX tracks on Android devices
+Desktop app to mock GPX tracks on Android devices.